Pdshende/Object_detection_using_Tensorflow_API/README.md

 This occurs when you try to run the
 ```
-âprotoc object_detection/protos/*.proto --python_out=.â
+âprotoc object_detection/protos/*.proto --python_out=
 ```
 command given on the TensorFlow Object Detection API installation page.
-Sorry, it doesnât work on Windows!
+Sorry, it doesnt work on Windows!
 Copy and paste the full command given in Step 2f instead.
-Thereâs probably a more graceful way to do it, but I donât know what it is.
+Thereâs probably a more graceful way to do it, but I dont know what it is.

-#### 4. Unsuccessful TensorSliceReader constructor: Failed to get "file path" â¦ The filename, directory name, or volume label syntax is incorrect.
+#### 4. Unsuccessful TensorSliceReader constructor: Failed to get "file path" ¦ The filename, directory name, or volume label syntax is incorrect.

 This error occurs when the filepaths in the training configuration file (faster_rcnn_inception_v2_pets.config or similar) have not been entered with backslashes instead of forward slashes.
 Open the .config file and make sure all file paths are given in the following format:
 ```
-âC:/path/to/model.fileâ
+C:/path/to/model.file
 ```

 #### 5. ValueError: Tried to convert 't' to a tensor and failed.
 Error: Argument must be a dense tensor: range(0, 3) - got shape [3], but wanted [].